vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.17.3 =
+* Fixed: No longer use the `wp_safe_remote_post` function and instead use `wp_remote_post` because it causes problems on some hosts, and our calls are to endpoints returned by Vipps either way.

 = 1.17.2 =
 * Fixed: Hide this gateway if there are no subscription products in the cart.